VeraVisions/nuclide/README.md

 The game is playable as long as you don't care about the radar and overview display.

 # [Installing](https://github.com/eukara/FreeCS/wiki/Installation)
-1. Get the newest copy of FreeCS by cloning the repository or by [clicking here](https://github.com/eukara/FreeCS/archive/master.zip)
+1. Get the newest copy of FreeCS by cloning the repository
 2. Extract it to somewhere safe on your hard drive, where you have read/write access (for Windows users... this is not C:/Program Files)
 3. Get the latest binary form version of FTEQW from this [website](http://triptohell.info/moodles/) and put it into the FreeCS directory with default.fmf in it.
 [You can also build fteqw from source if you know how.](https://sourceforge.net/projects/fteqw/)
 4. Download csv15full.exe from [FilePlanet](https://www.fileplanet.com/57255/50000/fileinfo/Counter-Strike-1.5-Full-Mod-Client-[Win32])